Updated: Jan 12

-According to Grammarist.com, a "Momager" is a “mother who is also the business manager for her son or daughter.
-For the most part, a momager manages entertainment or sports careers for their children.” (www.grammarist.com)
+According to Grammarist.com,, a "Momager" is a “mother who is also the business manager for her son or daughter.
+For the most part, a momager manages entertainment or sports careers for their children.”

-Sometimes as parents, we try to live vicariously through our children.
-What I mean is, opportunities may arise for our children that may not have happened for us.
-If being in front of large audiences or the camera makes them nervous, please do not push them, because it will definitely show!
-For instance, when they go into an audition, they may freeze or stumble on their words.
+Sometimes as parents, we try to live vicariously through our children, and opportunities may arise for our children that may not have happened for us.
+If being in front of large audiences or the camera makes your child nervous, please do not push them.
+Their nervousness will show on camera when they audition.
 If acting or being in front of the camera isn’t for them, guess what?
 It’s okay!

 2. How Will You Know?

-When I was younger, I showed a natural interest in acting and being on the stage.
-I absolutely loved acting and performed monologues for my mother.
-Eventually, I started to write my own productions and perform them before friends, family, and neighbors.
-In high school, I got involved with the theater department and became a member of the International Thespian Society.
-Now, I have one child who has the ability to act but shows no interest in being involved with his school’s theater.
-My husband and I have decided to let him show interest on his own time.
+When I was younger, I showed an interest in acting and being on the stage.
+I loved acting and would perform monologues for my mother.
+Eventually, I started to write productions and put them on.
+In high school, I became heavily involved with the theater department and became a member of the International Thespian Society.
+Now, I have a child who is capable of acting.
+However, they show no interest in his school’s theater.
+My husband and I have decided to let him show interest in his own time.

 3. Ways To Know

-Get your child involved in a church production, or sign them up for a free acting workshop.
-If in the end it makes them happy, then I say go for it!
-If not, it’s okay.
-Maybe large audiences and lights from the camera don’t excite THEM.
+Get your child involved in your church's production.
+Or, sign them up for a free acting workshop If being on the stage makes them happy, then I say go for it!
+However, it is okay if large audiences, lights, and cameras don't excite THEM.